xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD1_LAK.md

 #### Task 2: Create an action and use the Entity Framework context

-1. For getting the list of all flights replace the first **Get** method with the following code:
+1. To retrieve the list of all flights replace the first **Get** method with the following code:
     ```cs
     // GET api/flights
     [HttpGet]